kva-devops/kva-devops/README.md

 ### Hi! :raised_hand:

 I am developing in Java.
-Studied on the [Job4j](https://job4j.ru/) project.
 I have experience in commercial development and work in a distributed team.
 I like complex tasks and actively study new technologies.
 The easiest way to contact me is telegram @kutiavinvladimir

 #### Technology stack:
 * Java 8+, Maven, Gradle